Guide to Value-Based Hospice Care (2022)

 - General Component – for advanced primary care practices that want to take on financial accountability in the form of performance-based payments while minimizing their administrative work.

-- Seriously Ill Population (SIP) Component – for advanced primary care practices that want to participate in developing a more patient-centered, coordinated and cost-effective primary care program for seriously ill populations (SIP).
+- (CANCELED) Seriously Ill Population (SIP) Component – for advanced primary care practices that want to participate in developing a more patient-centered, coordinated and cost-effective primary care program for seriously ill populations (SIP).

 - Both General and SIP Components – for practices that want to participate in both the general component and SIP component.